-Revising Out of Band Emission (OOBE) Standards: We recommend that government spectrum managers re-examine the Out of Band Emission Regulations now employed by the FCC.
+Revising OOBE Standards: We recommend that government spectrum managers reexamine the Out of Band Emission Regulations now employed by the FCC.
 The OOBE rules were generally developed in the context of very low power Part 15 Devices.
-Over the years, however, the number of electronic devices, licensed and unlicensed, now in use, has changed the (RF) radio frequency environment.
+Over the years, however, the number of electronic devices, licensed and unlicensed, now in use, has changed the RF environment.
 The Part 15 standards that may have prevented interference a decade ago may no longer be sufficient to prevent interference today.
 This is especially true where the government entities apply Part 15 OOBE rules to higher-powered licensed or unlicensed devices.
 Thus, as the potential for sharing increases, government spectrum managers should review the OOBE rules on a case-by-case basis to ensure there will be sufficient interference protection in today's wireless ecosystem.